Shikaga/PitchBlackAnalysis/index.md

 He allows himself a moment to grieve, but once again, he tries to embody his persona of "stone cold killer", by the time that he once again joins the rest of the crew.
 What this says about his character, is as much a reflection of viewers feeling as Riddick's, but it is clear that he is not unnaffected by her death.

-Nor is he an unstoppable killing machine.
-Indeed, in this regard, in the Chronicles of Riddick it seems like he is a completely different character.
+And while Riddick is not an emotionless robot, nor is he an unstoppable killing machine.
+Indeed, in this regard, in the sequel, The Chronicles of Riddick it seems like he is a completely different character.

-In pitch black he is frequently bested by the rest of crew.
+In Pitch Black he is frequently bested by the rest of crew.
 When he first escapes, John's is able to take him down, despite Riddick getting the drop on him (albeit, while shackled).
 And after he escapes, he is once again captured by crew, when they work together.

 Nor does he have the usual prescience of a movie hero.
 He frequently misjudges both his enemies and his allies.
 When cornered by the creatures, he runs towards the rest of the crew, not predicting that they would instinctively shine light in his eyes.
 I have almost never seen such a trivial mistake made by a movie hero, and it imbues Riddick with a certain sense of believablity.

-"It lookes clear"
+"It looks clear"

 In addition, we can assume that John's was able to track down and capture Riddick by his skill as a bounty hunter.